A Deep Learning Approach for Parallel Imaging and Compressed Sensing MRI Reconstruction: Introduction

 \section{Introduction}

-Magnetic resonance imaging provides high-quality images to attain comprehensive information about the vasculature of a region of living tissue and microstructural non-invasively.
+Magnetic resonance imaging provides high-quality images to attain comprehensive information about the vasculature of a region of living tissue and microstructural features non-invasively.
 High contrast anatomical details can be brought into focus leading to detect tissue injuries, stroke, and dementia \cite{Revett2011} without exposing patients to radiation.

 Nonetheless, prolonged acquisition time due to the sampling process in the \textit{k}-space domain leads to difficulty in maintaining constant posture and causes severe motion artifacts.
 Therefore, to lessen patients' discomfort, accelerated MR image reconstruction with high resolution is of great necessity.

 The MRI raw data samples are collected in the Fourier domain, known as \textit{k}-space and the inversion speed of \textit{k}-space to the image domain is limited by physiological and hardware constraints.
 Faster acquisition requires the violation of Nyquist-Shannon sampling theorem which results in an aliased image.
 Numerous techniques have emerged over the past years for de-aliasing the image and reducing the acquisition time while keeping a diagnostically suitable resolution.
 Hardware constrained parallel MRI (pMRI) \cite{Hamilton2017} works by acquiring a reduced amount of \textit{k}-space data with an array of multiple receiver coils.
 Several parallel imaging algorithms are used to reconstruct images which include SENSE \cite{Pruessmann1999,Sajal2019}-type reconstruction, where additional coil sensitivity information is used to eliminate the effect of aliasing in the image domain and, GRAPPA \cite{Griswold2002}-type reconstruction strategies that form the missing \textit{k}-space lines from known lines to perform the reconstruction process in the \textit{k}-space domain.
 A combination of both methods such as SPACE-RIP \cite{Kyriakos2000}, SPIRiT \cite{Murphy2012} provide flexibility to reconstruct \textit{k}-space lines from arbitrary sampled data along with additional image priors.
 However, SENSE-type strategies require accurate sensitivity maps and GRAPPA-type reconstructions require approximations which hinder the image quality.
 Another evolving strategy is known as compressed sensing MRI \cite{Lustig2008} which requires undersampling the data at a much lower rate than the Nyquist-Shannon theorem in some sparsifying transform domains.
 Dictionary learning and transfer learning have been in practice to reconstruct the image from aggressively undersampled data \cite{Ravishankar2011,Feng2013}.
 However, the clinical practice of CS-MRI is limited by manually adjustable parameters.